Kernels#

 Where to install the new environment?

-Based on the number and size of the python packages installed in your new enviroment, disk usage in your $HOME
+Depending on the number and size of Python packages installed in your new environment, disk usage in your $HOME

 % conda create --prefix /work/project_id/$USER -c conda-forge [PACKAGES] ...